Teachers affect eternity, no one can tell where their influence stops. Henry Adams

 Take into consideration the number of people in your session.
 The larger the group, the more challenging the activities become as more time will be required.
 If a session is over 20 people, consider utilizing breakout rooms for longer energizers or icebreakers.
 Groups over 20 are going to be designed for much differently than groups under 20 or even 5 people are going to be designed differently for 10 or 15 people.
 For example, open microphone discussions are going to be more challenging, the more people that you have.
 Even chat can be more challenging when you have over 20 people.
 So you want to be deliberate and intentional when designing and consider the size of your audience.

 In addition to icebreakers and energizers, we can use nonverbal communications to create engagement opportunities in the virtual classroom.
 It could be as simple as asking a question and having students type the answer in chat or click on the agree or disagree / thumbs up or thumbs down button.
 Nonverbal communications tools are available regardless of the platform being used and are very powerful ways for our students to continue to engage with us.
 When we talk about engagements needing to be every 3 to 5 minutes, it does not have to be a full blown activity that requires you to stop teaching, it could be as simple as clicking the agree or disagree button.
 The idea is just to create some sort of engagement or interaction that draws them back into that virtual environment so that we can get their attention.

 Remember to consider your learners in everything that we do.
 The most important thing that we need in this world right now is empathy, not just for our learners, but for every human being.
 Design and deliver with our learner in mind will help to keep them engaged and lead to successful virtual learning experiences.

-This blog post comes from the webinar Optimizing Virtual Learning.
+This guest post was written by Keith Keating and comes from the webinar Optimizing Virtual Learning.